rsprouse/pglex/README.md

 ### Deploy the Chalice app

 The Chalice application creates your API endpoints and routes requests to Lambda functions that query your ES domain.
-Query results from ES are packed by the function and returned to the client.
+Query results from ES are then assembled by the function and returned to the client.

 #### Create `config.json`